 The solution for unemployment is, of course, to create new jobs.
-Usually, a healthy economic growth rate of 2-3 percent is enough to create the 150,000 jobs needed to prevent high unemployment.
-When unemployment creeps above 6-7 percent and stays there, it means the economy can't create enough new jobs.
+The number of jobs that need to be created depends on the unemployment rate and the number of people entering the labor force in search of work.
+When unemployment creeps above 6% to 7% and stays there, it means the economy can't create enough new jobs.
 That's when the government steps in.
-Find some historical examples in Unemployment Rate by Year.

-The first solution is expansive monetary policy from the Federal Reserve.
-It's powerful, quick and effective.
+The first solution is expansionary monetary policy from the Federal Reserve.
+It's powerful, quick, and effective.
 Lower interest rates make it easier for families to borrow what they need.
-That includes expensive items like cars, homes and consumer electronics.
+That includes expensive items like cars, homes, and consumer electronics.
 It stimulates enough demand to put the economy back on track.
-Low interest rates also allow businesses to borrow for less.
-That gives them the capital to hire enough workers to meet rising demand.
+Low-interest rates also allow businesses to borrow for less.
+That gives them the financial capital to hire enough workers to meet rising demand.

 Dollar for dollar, what's the best investment that creates the most jobs?
-A U Mass/Amherst study found that building mass transit is the most cost-effective solution.
+A University of Massachusetts Amherst study found that building mass transit is the most cost-effective solution.
 One billion dollars spent on public transportation creates 19,795 construction jobs.

-The third-best unemployment solution is funding education.
-One billion spent hiring teachers adds $1.3 billion to the economy.
-That's because better-educated people can get higher-paying jobs.
+Funding education is also an effective unemployment solution.
+One billion dollars spent hiring teachers adds $1.3 billion to the economy.
+Better-educated people can get higher-paying jobs.
 They can buy more things with the higher wages they earn.
-Each billion also creates 17,687 jobs.
+Each $1 billion spent can create 17,687 jobs.
 That's much better than defense spending.
 It only creates 8,555 jobs for the same investment.
 Defense is more capital-intensive.
-Modern defense relies more on drones, F-35s and aircraft carriers than soldiers.
+Modern defense relies more on drones, F-35s, and aircraft carriers than soldiers.

 Fiscal Policy Risks

-The downside of government policy is it can add to the budget deficit.
+The downside of fiscal policy is that it could add to the budget deficit.
 That creates more government debt.
-As debt approaches 100 percent of the economy's total output, it slows economic growth.
-That's because investors lose desire for that government's debt.
-It makes interest rates rise, increasing the cost of borrowing.
+As debt approaches 100% of the economy's total output, it slows economic growth.
+Investors could lose the desire for that government's debt.
+This makes interest rates rise, increasing the cost of borrowing.

-Advocates of supply-side economics say that, over time, tax cuts boost the economy enough to replace any lost tax revenue.
-But that's only true if taxes are very high to start with.
-For more examples through history, see Job Creation: Ideas, Statistics, and Creation by President.
+Advocates of supply-side economics say that, over time, tax cuts boost the economy enough to replace any lost tax revenue, but according to the Laffer Curve, that's only true if taxes are over a certain threshold to start with.